-We are excited to welcome you to the College of Engineering!
+We are excited to welcome you to the College of Engineering at the University of Saskatchewan!

-Life as an engineering student is an exciting blend of creative problem solving, academic rigor, handson learning, innovation, and collaboration.
+Life as an engineering student is an exciting blend of creative problem solving, academic rigor, hands-on learning, innovation, and collaboration.
 Embrace challenges with grit and determination and remember that you're not alone; faculty, advisors, peers are here to support you.

 University is more than just equations and theories; it's also about forging connections with students, mentors and industry professionals.
 Take advantage of internships, research opportunities, student clubs and extra curricular to broaden your skills.
 Embrace challenges, celebrate victories, and value moments of growth.

 Welcome to a community where curiosity and innovation thrive!

-What Are They and Why They Matter...
+What Are They and Why They Matter